manunandan95/video-transcoding/README.md

 In `.env`, replace the value of `AWS_ROLE_ARN` with the value you create below in ["Create a role"](#create-a-role).
 Replace other config values as necessary,

-In `deploy.env`, add your own secret values to use when sending the email notification with SendGrid.
-The values are:

-- `FROM_EMAIL`: The email address you'd like the notification to appear to be sent from
-- `TO_EMAIL`: The email address you'd like the notification to be sent to
-- `SENDGRID_API_KEY`: Your SendGrid API key.
-If necessary, you can [create a new one here](https://app.sendgrid.com/settings/api_keys)

 ### Create a role

 First create an IAM policy that has full `Get` and `Put` access to your S3 bucket, then in the